 I love that the invitations are so open-ended and can work for various ages.
 I have a 2 year old and 5 year old, and both kids easily enjoy the same invitations in their own creative way.
 I often set up these invitations for the kids to do when Lucy gets home after school.
 It’s a great way for the kids to be together, but also allows them the freedom to create independently or play jointly if they choose.
 I find setting up invitations helps the kids to wind down and have some peaceful time after a busy day at school.

 I try to observe what my children are currently interested in throughout the day and set up hands-on invitations that builds on their curiosity.
-For example, I’ve been noticing Theo is very interested in stringing beads and lacing toys so I created a very simple fall themed stringing and lacing invitation you’ll see later this week.
+For example, I’ve been noticing Theo is very interested in stringing beads and lacing toys so I created a very simple fall themed stringing and lacing invitation.

 Invitation to Play: Felt Tree and Leaves

 Lucy has been SO anxious to get our our fall themed children’s books.
 One of her favorites (and mine actually) is The Little Yellow Leaf.
-Such a cute story about friendship!
-The story inspired me to set up this invitation to play from felt.
-This invitation promotes creative play, language development, and fine motor skills.
+It’s such a cute story about friendship!
+The book inspired me to set up this invitation to play from felt.
+(This post contains affiliate links.
+Thank you so much for your continued support!)

 - Felt Board